The Indupur Ghatika

 25 Navaratnas

-Measured by the Rajamana (Royal Measure).
-Located on the Southern bank of the Chinteru.
+The grant specifies land measured by the Rajamana (Royal Standard), situated on the southern bank of the Chinteru.

 The Institution